JasonLeonnn/paygard/README.md

     - `critical` – extreme outliers (e.g. > 5σ)

 - **Low-variance fallback**:
-  - When a category is very stable (stddev ≈ 0), Paygard falls back to a rule like:
+  - When a category is very stable (stddev ≈ 0), Jalytics falls back to a rule like:
     - flag if `amount ≥ 2x` the stable baseline and deviation is materially large.

 Alerts are persisted with **severity** so downstream systems and dashboards can prioritize the riskiest events first.